awwsmm/andy/README.dev.md

-To set up, you must run the following command at the directory root
+To set up, you must run the following commands at the directory root

+    $ npm install -D typescript tsconfig-paths ts-node # TS basics
-    $ npm install --save-dev ts-node tslib tsconfig-paths nodemon rimraf mocha chai @types/chai @types/mocha
+    $ npm install -D chai mocha @types/chai @types/mocha # for tests
+    $ npm install -D webpack webpack-cli ts-loader # for webpack publishing

-To run the `"scripts"` from `package.json`, do
+To build and run the main `index.html` file, do

-    $ npm run $SCRIPT_NAME
+    $ npm run build && npm run launch

-You should be able to run the test suites with
+To run the test suites, do

     $ npm run tests